About the Property Tax

 - How has the City of Paducah’s property tax rate changed in the past 25+ years?

 Back in 1995, the tax rate was slightly more than 45 cents per $100 assessed value.
 That made up about 41% of the tax bill.
-But with the conscious effort over the past 25 years to get it down to the current rate, our portion of the tax bill is now less than a quarter.
+But with the conscious effort over the past several decades to get it down to the current rate, our portion of the tax bill is now less than a quarter.

 - How does property tax rank with other City revenue sources?

-Property Taxes generate nearly $8 million each year.
+Property Taxes generate more than $8 million each year.
 It is the City's second largest revenue source with payroll tax as the City's number one source.

 - What are the other entities on the property tax bill?